AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Use the AFL++ tool `afl-cmin` to remove inputs from the corpus that do not produce a new path/coverage in the target:

-1. Put all files from [step a](#a-collecting-inputs) into one directory, e.g., INPUTS.
+1. Put all files from [step a](#a-collecting-inputs) into one directory, e.g., `INPUTS`.
 2. Run afl-cmin:
    * If the target program is to be called by fuzzing as `bin/target INPUTFILE`, replace the INPUTFILE argument that the target program would read from with `@@`:

      ```
      afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -someopt @@